cxyznj/graphics-lab/README.md

-# graphics-lab
+# graphics_labwork
-NJU graphics lab.
+NJU graphics course labwork.

-Implemented a drawing program.
+Implemented a simply drawing program with C++ and Qt based.

+Realize a graphical interface software to draw of curves and other shapes.

 You can get my source codes and executable files in the corresponding folder :).